bsu-cs-jb/cs-411-docs/project-03b/data.md

     according to Canvas.
 This way you can invite each other to a session.
   * your name is the same as the id (not lowercase) and you can update this by PUTting or PATCHing your user.
 See below.
+  * I sent everyone their client secret in a Canvas message.
+Please start using that instead of the test accounts.
 - Fake users
   * I created 99 fake users who you can invite to your sessions to experiment with the app named `test-000` to `test-098`.